 Both the Flight Aware and Flightradar 24 websites have instructions on how to build Raspberry PI based hub to stream data to their respective data system.
-While an RTL-SDR USB dongle will receive the ADS-B signal, purchasing an ADS-B dongle will provide very high sensitivity and greater range.
-These dongles are inexpensive and can be purchased with a 1090 MHz filter built in.
+While an RTL-SDR USB dongle will receive the ADS-B signal, purchasing an ADS-B USB (with with built in 1090 MHz filter) dongle will provide very high sensitivity and greater range.